TomLotze/1-click-child-links/readme.md

 For example, if you're using a process inherited from the agile template with a custom requirement-level type called defect and 3 task templates defined, using 1-click on a user story or defect will generate three child tasks, one for each defined template.

-It's also possible to limit which parent work items apply to each template in one of two ways:

-Simplified: put the list of applicable parent work item types in the child template's description field, like this: `[Product Backlog Item,Defect]`

-Complex: put a minified (single line) JSON string into the child template's description field, like this:
+Put a minified (single line) JSON string into the child template's description field, like this:

 ``` json
 {